camunda/camunda-platform-get-started/java/README.md

-# Camunda Cloud - Get Started - Spring Boot
+# Camunda Cloud - Get Started - Java

 This guide explains how to setup a Java project to automate a process using [Camunda Cloud](https://camunda.com/products/cloud/).